Azure/azure-render-hub/docs/10-environments-overview.md

-# Render Farm Environments
+# Render Hub Environments

-Environments are a core concept of the Render Farm Manager and encapsulate all the Azure resources required to deploy and maintain a render farm in Azure.
+Environments are a core concept of Azure Render Hub and encapsulate all the Azure resources required to deploy and maintain a render farm in Azure.

 You can have a single environment, or multiple environments that could represent different